 Yukon Gold Potatoes

-Yukon golds have yellow flesh and a sweet, buttery flavory.
-They are typically smaller than other potato varieties; for this dish I try to find potatoes no more than 2 inches in diameter.
+Yukon golds have yellow flesh and a sweet, buttery flavor.
+They are typically smaller than other potato varieties; for this dish, I try to find potatoes no more than 2 inches in diameter.

 - Put the potatoes in a medium pot and add water to cover the potatoes by 2 inches.
 Season the water with salt and bring to a boil over medium-high heat.
 Reduce the heat to medium-low and simmer until the potatoes are tender when pierced, 10 to 12 minutes.